Opera Camps

 In cooperation with the Salzburg Festival and the Salzburg Foundation of the American Austrian Foundation (AAF)

-The opera camps began in 2006 with the Magic Flute Camp.
+The Opera Camps began in 2006 with the Magic Flute Camp.
 Since then, passwort:klassik has prepared more than 35 operas from different musical eras, such as Baroque, Classical, Romantique, Modern and Contemporary operas for the participants of the camps.

 The experiences with musical theater and the interpersonal encounters that the camps provide represent a highlight of the children's summer vacation.
 This also lays the foundation for a love of musical theatre.